farcasterxyz/protocol/README.md

 A Farcaster account is similar to an account on pseudonymous social networks like Twitter or Reddit.
 Individuals can operate several accounts simultaneously, like a real-name account and a company account.

-Each account has by a unique number associated with it called a Farcaster ID or a `fid`.
-A fid can be obtained by calling the *Farcaster ID Registry* or *FIR* from an Ethereum address.
+Each account has by a unique number associated with it called a Farcaster ID or an `fid`.
+Farcaster IDs can be obtained by calling the *Farcaster ID Registry (FIR)* from an Ethereum address.
 This address is known as the `custody address` and can sign off-chain and on-chain messages on behalf of the account.
-Users can optionally acquire a Farcaster Name or `fname` from the *Farcaster Name Registry* or *FNR* which issues it a unique name like `@alice`.
+Users can optionally acquire a Farcaster Name or `fname` from the *Farcaster Name Registry (FNR)* which issues it a unique name like `@alice`.

 ## 2.2 Signed Messages